Photo hacks for outdoors life

 Even though food is claimed to taste better outdoors, doesn't mean it looks appealing in a photo.

 Food photography is an art in itself.
 We humans tend to like to see what we're eating, so give the image some more exposure.
 Topping the dish with nuts, green leaves - in other words something more recognisable than the veggie-noodle-mush below, will work in your favour.
 Is there any snow?
-Put your Luisa in the snow, it will reflect light and even out the shadows a bit.
+Put your bowl in the snow, it will reflect light and even out the shadows a bit.
 And hurry up, before the food gets cold.

 Snaping a pic of food in a pot?
 Lower the temperature on your trangia/raise the pot over the fire until you see the food underneath the steam.
 If your only catch is a medeival smoke machine, wait until food is ready or shorten your exposure.